Breadcrumb

 HRSA continues to explore improvements to HWSM, model inputs, and projections.
 To provide the highest quality projections, questions regarding technical accuracy and suggestions for improvement of the model were thoroughly investigated.
 The following are examples of improvements to HWSM:

-Also in 2023, projections of the health workforce demand implications of COVID-19 becoming endemic were added to HWSM.
+Also starting in 2023, projections of the health workforce demand implications of COVID-19 becoming endemic were added to HWSM.
 As new data becomes available on the prevalence of acute COVID-19 and long-COVID symptoms, model inputs will be updated.

 For many occupations, there is growing evidence of a current shortage.
-The 2023 projections, covering the period 2021 through 2036, includes a starting year shortfall for professions where there is sufficient information to quantify a shortfall.
+The 2024 projections, covering the period 2022 through 2037, includes a starting year shortfall for professions where there is sufficient information to quantify a shortfall.
 As noted above, shortfall information comes from published profession-specific studies, vacancy data from surveys, and other calculations based on shifts in demand associated with COVID-19 becoming endemic and increased demand for behavioral health services.

 In 2019, in response to questions, we investigated the issue of possible overdispersion in the Poisson models used to develop predictive equations of annual visits to various types of providers and care delivery settings.
 We examined potential alternatives to Poisson models.
 If data are distributed according to a Poisson distribution, their mean will equal their variance.
 However, the Medical Expenditure Panel Survey (MEPS) data with number of annual visits to various providers tend to contain more zeroes than would be expected in a Poisson distribution.
 Fitting a Poisson model to data exhibiting overdispersion will tend to produce understated standard errors.